dmcanally/denver-backups/README.md

 ## Description

-This module will deploy a user, a public gpg key, and a cron job to create backup artifacts.
+This module will deploy a user to execute backups and a cron job to create encrypted backup artifacts.

 ## Usage